-The shift to mobile ecommerce is changing steadily shopping experience we have before and put it on smartphones.
-The critical point in making shopping app handy in use is to deliver ecommerce UX design users will love and find useful.
+The shift to mobile ecommerce is changing steadily the shopping experience we have before.
+Now it is moving to mobile online stores or shop apps that are even more convenient in using and allow to purchase offline from smartphones.
+The critical point in making an ecommerce mobile solution profitable is to deliver an exceptional shopping app design that your users will love and find useful.

-But first, let’s discuss why you need to care about the ecommerce app if you have online or even offline retail business.
+But first, let’s discuss why you need to care about the ecommerce application if you have online or even offline retail business.

 Today, the trend of e-commerce cannot be underplayed.
 In 2017, retail ecommerce sales worldwide amounted to 2.3 trillion US dollars and projections posit that ecommerce sales worldwide would grow to 4.88 trillion US dollars in 2021.